aureliojargas/doctest.fish/docs/no-tests-found.md

-A file with no tests.
+# A file with no tests

-This is not considered an error, `$status` will be zero.
+- This is not considered an error
+- `$status` will be zero